Key Concepts

 Asset Class- Historical Returns

-Asset class returns over 30 years.
+The following graph shows the range of Asset class returns over 30 years.

 Source: AMP Capital Investors, Bloomberg, Fact set